vcl/vcl/modules/calendar/README.md

 ## Features

-The calendar can be used to show typical representations of time frames like:
+The calendar can be used to show typical representations of time unit like:

 - Day (hours in a day).
 - Month (days in a month).